detaribalazs/convex_hull_of_intersections/README.md

   - `test/`: Sources of the unit tests.
 No frameworks needed, `test/unit_test.{h,cpp}` contains all that they depend on.

 == Known issues (`git grep IGNORE_TEST_CASE`)
-  - Intersecting a circle with a line does not always give the expected results.
   - Arithmetic precision of the polygon area is not perfect.